zer0Trac3/kaliwiki/tools/aircrack-ng_suite/airdecloak-ng.md

        base its analysis amongst other things on the status of the packets and different orders will give different results.

-       Important requirement: The pcap file needs to have all packets (includâ€ ing beacons and all other "useless" packets) for the analysis  (and  if possible, prism/radiotap headers).
+       Important requirement: The pcap file needs to have all packets (includ ing beacons and all other "useless" packets) for the analysis  (and  if possible, prism/radiotap headers).